66RED99/GitHub-Webhook-Event-Dashboard/README.md

 - Designed and maintained a MongoDB database to store and manage event data.
 - Created a dynamic web interface with JavaScript to display real-time updates of GitHub events.

-## Synopsis
-The entire synopisi video can be found here: https://youtu.be/M3fhCidE1Fs

 ## Screenshots